Multi-task Neural Diffusion Processes: Results

-We first compare the one-dimensional NDP without context points against a GP baseline to ensure a fair evaluation.
-The effect of context on NDP performance is examined separately in Sections \ref{res:1dvs5d} and \ref{sec:res_mtndp}.
-Fig.~\ref{fig:1d_gp_ndp_fit} shows the fit of both models on a representative test function of $100$ points from turbine~$1$.
+We first compare the one-dimensional NDP without context points against a GP baseline.
+The effect of context on NDP performance is examined separately in Sections \ref{sec:res_mtndp} and Appendix Section \ref{res:1dvs5d}.
+Fig.~\ref{fig:1d_gp_ndp_fit} shows the fit of both models on a representative test function of $100$ points from turbine $1$.
 While both capture the mean trend well, their uncertainty estimates differ substantially.
 The NDP derives uncertainty from quantiles of reverse-diffusion trajectories, without assuming Gaussianity, whereas the GP relies on Gaussian predictive distributions.
 As a result, the GP is clearly underconfident, even in dense regions ($x \in [-1,1]$).
 This discrepancy becomes more pronounced in extrapolation regions ($x < -1$), where the NDP produces appropriately narrower confidence intervals.
 At the upper end of the domain ($x > 1$), improvements are less marked, though the NDP still provides slightly tighter uncertainty bounds than the GP.

 Considering all $30$ test samples of $100$ points each, both models achieve comparable point prediction accuracy.
 As shown in Fig.~\ref{fig:1d_loss}, the distributions of MAE and RMSE for the GP and NDP are nearly indistinguishable, indicating that both capture the mean power–wind speed relationship effectively.
 The distinction between the models becomes clear when evaluating predictive uncertainty.
 Fig.~\ref{fig:1d_cov} shows the empirical coverage against the nominal coverage level.
 A perfectly calibrated model would follow the diagonal $y=x$ line.
 While the NDP is not flawless, it consistently lies closer to this ideal than the GP, which suffers from pronounced underconfidence across coverage levels.
 This highlights a key strength of NDPs: the ability to generate well-calibrated uncertainty estimates without relying on Gaussian assumptions.